PB & J (Brooklyn Nine-Nine): Plot

 Holt sends a police unit to escort Jake and Judy to the prison.
-However, Jake gets suspicious when the police escort reroutes and deviates from the original route.
+However, Jake becomes suspicious when the police escort reroutes and deviates from the original route.
 Jake loses the police escort and Judy confesses they didn't work for him.
-He decides to use his phone's GPS to get to the prison but he ends up cornered by Trudy and some henchmen; Judy changed the destination from his phone while they were in the car.
+He decides to use his phone's GPS to go to the prison but he ends up cornered by Trudy and some henchmen; Judy changed the destination from his phone while they were in the car.
 However, Judy is shocked that the henchmen intend to kill Jake, as Trudy had hired them on Craigslist because Judy's regular henchmen were arrested.

 Judy gives Jake a signal and they both take down the henchmen.
 The police arrive and Judy and the henchmen are arrested.
 Jake and Judy talk briefly before he is taken by the police with Judy blaming himself for being friends with a cop and they hug.
 Two weeks later, Judy talks to Jake to say he is glad that they were friends.
 However, Jake finds that Judy is not in prison, but in Amsterdam to start a new life.
 Judy implies that Jake put a pen on Judy when they hugged, which eventually led to his escape.
 They both reaffirm their friendship before hanging up.